markmoxon/elite-source-code-6502-second-processor/README.md

 * The version produced by the source disc from Ian Bell's site (which was never released)

-By default the build process builds the SNG45 version, but you can build the source disc version by appending `release=source-disc` to the `make` command, like this on Windows:
+By default the build process builds the SNG45 version, but you can build the source disc version by appending `release-6502sp=source-disc` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=source-disc
+make.bat encrypt verify release-6502sp=source-disc
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=source-disc
+make encrypt verify release-6502sp=source-disc
 ```

-You can also add `release=sng45`, though that's the default value so it isn't necessary.
+You can also add `release-6502sp=sng45`, though that's the default value so it isn't necessary.

 You can see the differences between the versions by searching the source code for `_SNG45` (for features in the SNG45 version) or `_SOURCE_DISC` (for features in the source disc).
 There are only a few differences, if you ignore [workspace noise](#producing-byte-accurate-binaries):